GfellerLab/SuperCell/README.md

 ## Attaching SeuratObject

 m.seurat <- supercell_2_Seurat(SC.GE = SC.GE, SC = SC, fields = c("cell_line", "clustering", "clustering_reordered"))
+## [1] "Done: NormalizeData"
+## [1] "Doing: data to normalized data"
+## [1] "Doing: weighted scaling"
+## [1] "Done: weighted scaling"
 ```

-Note: since super-cells have different size (consist of different number
+Note: since metacells have different size (consist of different number
 of cells), we apply sample-weighted algorithms at most af the steps of
 the downstream analyses.
-Thus, when coercing super-cell to Seurat, we
+Thus, when coercing SuperCell to Seurat, we
 replaced PCA, saling and kNN graph of Seurat object with those obtained
-applying sample-weighted version of PCA, scaling or super-cell graph,
+applying sample-weighted version of PCA, scaling or SuperCell graph
-respectively.
-If you then again apply `RunPCA`, `ScaleData`, or
+(i.e., metacell network), respectively.
+If you then again apply
-`FindNeighbors`, the result will be rewritten, but you will be able to
+`RunPCA`, `ScaleData`, or `FindNeighbors`, the result will be rewritten,
+but you will be able to access them with
-access them with `Embeddings(m.seurat, reduction = "pca_weigted")`,
+`Embeddings(m.seurat, reduction = "pca_weigted")`,
 `m.seurat@assays$RNA@misc[["scale.data.weighted"]]`, or
 `m.seurat@graphs$RNA_super_cells`, respectively.